 The circular garden

-A circular economy installation, talking about reuse and recycling of raw materials.
+A circular design installation, focused on reuse and recycling of raw materials.
 Designed by Studio Carlo Ratti Associati and Eni, it will be the perfect excuse to spend some time in the beautiful Botanical Garden of Brera.